dig

 -

-"Do you comprehend the meaning of this letter?"hypernym: understand - know and comprehend the nature or meaning ofhyponym:
+is a type of: understand - know and comprehend the nature or meaning ofsubtypes:

 Found on Word Lists